 Technical note: For severity ratings with 3 points, the simple correlation coefficient or Spearman rank correlation (in this case rho = .66) are artificially attenuated (underrepresenting the true association of the more underlying continuous relationship).
 The polychoric correlation can be a better measure of association but requires special software to compute (e.g. in R).
 With this data the polychoric r is .81 and better quantifies the strong association you can see from quickly eye-balling the table.

 5. Average or reconcile the differences in ratings

 With ratings collected from ideally at least two evaluators, you’ll want to reconcile differences or average the ratings to report one.
 For example, for problem #2 in the example above, Evaluator 1 rated the severity a 2 (middle severity) and Evaluator 2 rated it a 3 (least severe).
 The two evaluators can rationalize their ratings with each other and pick either 2 or 3 to report to the client.

 Alternatively, you can err on the side of more severe ratings by rounding down, or rounding up for less severe.
-Your approach depends on the context.
+Your services depends on the context.
 Often just providing some well-reasoned method that separates the critical from the cosmetic serves the purpose of helping development teams prioritize.